Photo: Amanda Lauren for Bob Vila

 To empty a Shark vacuum, follow these simple steps:

-- Ensure the vacuum is off and unplugged, or the battery is removed.
+- Ensure the vacuum is off; either unplug it or remove the battery.

 - Open the dustbin and pour it into a trash can.

 - Put the dustbin back on the vacuum.